2017 Somali drought: Immediate response

-On 2 February 2017 a senior United Nations humanitarian official in Somalia warned of a famine in some of the worst drought-affected areas without a massive and urgent scale up of humanitarian assistance in the coming weeks.
-He also stated that the omission of such an immediate response "will cost lives, further destroy livelihoods, and could undermine the pursuit of key State-building and peacebuilding initiatives".
-On 8 March 2017 United Nations Secretary-General António Guterres urged a massive scale up in international support to avert a famine.
+On 2 February 2017, a senior United Nations humanitarian official in Somalia warned of a famine in some of the worst drought-affected areas without a massive and urgent scale-up of humanitarian assistance in the coming weeks.
+He also stated that the omission of such an immediate response "will cost lives, further destroy livelihoods, and could undermine the pursuit of key state-building and peacebuilding initiatives".
+On 8 March 2017, United Nations Secretary-General António Guterres urged a massive scale-up in international support to avert a famine.

 Adequate response

-While the particular drought can only be dealt with by an immediate response some suggest foresight and preventive, long-term, more cost-efficient and appropriate measures.
-Esther Ngumbi, researcher at the Department of Entomology and Plant Pathology at Auburn University in Alabama, suggests that Horn of Africa's repetitive cycles of drought and hunger crisis should be responded to with "strategic integration and coordination between governments and NGOs" to "help farmers become more resilient to drought and other climate change-related disaster".
+While the particular drought can only be dealt with by an immediate response, some suggest foresight and preventive, long-term, more cost-efficient and appropriate measures.
+Esther Ngumbi, researcher at the Department of Entomology and Plant Pathology at Auburn University in Alabama, suggests that the Horn of Africa's repetitive cycles of drought and hunger crisis should be responded to with "strategic integration and coordination between governments and NGOs" to "help farmers become more resilient to drought and other climate change-related disasters".
 Furthermore, she states that once this has been achieved, innovative ways to disseminate available information and solutions to farmers would be needed.
-Mohamed Abdulkadir, field manager of Save the Children notes that food deliveries destroy local markets.
-German Federal Minister of Economic Cooperation and Development Gerd Müller suggested a billion-strong crisis-fund for the United Nations to allow it to act preventively.
+Mohamed Abdulkadir, field manager of Save the Children, notes that food deliveries destroy local markets.
+German Federal Minister of Economic Cooperation and Development Gerd Müller suggested a billion-strong crisis fund for the United Nations to allow it to act preventively.

 Response

+Since the 2011 famine, this has been one of the largest humanitarian responses in Somalia.
+It involved the Federal Government of Somalia, United Nations agencies, international humanitarian organisations, donor governments and local civil society organisations.
+Relief efforts focused on preventing famine through emergency food assistance, cash transfers, nutrition programmes, healthcare and water and sanitation interventions.

 Government response

-On 28 February 2017, Somali President Mohamed Abdullahi Mohamed declared the drought a national disaster.
+On 28 February 2017, President Mohamed Abdullahi Mohamed declared the drought a national disaster, enabling the government to mobilize domestic resources and appeal for increased international assistance The federal government established emergency coordination mechanisms with federal member states and humanitarian partners to prioritise the most severely affected regions.
+Emergency relief was coordinated through the Ministry of Humanitarian Affairs and Disaster.